jakesauter/machine_learning/README.md

 [SciPy](https://docs.scipy.org/doc/scipy/reference/) -- Tutorial for SciPy from official docs

+From Scipy I have also used the **scipy.special.comb** combinations library, **scipy.stats.binom** binomial distribution library and **scipy.secial.product** for the cartesian product library.

 [NumPy](https://docs.scipy.org/doc/numpy/user/basics.html) -- NumPy basics from official docs

+I have seen numpy around though have never done anything too computationally expenisve in python.
+I was wondering the advantages of using NumPy over standard python lists and [this stackoverflow answer](https://stackoverflow.com/questions/993984/what-are-the-advantages-of-numpy-over-regular-python-lists) explains that it **can reduce memory storage by a factor of 5**, while also making reading and writing operations quicker than standard python can.
+This difference in size comes from the flexibility of python lists as each element in the list is actually a **4 byte pointer**, pointing to at least a **16 byte object** (smallest possible python object), while numpy can store fixed precision uniform variable type value arrays.

+Uses:

+>

 [Pandas](https://pandas.pydata.org/) -- Official docs for Pandas library

+I have seen the power of Pandas at work for CSV reading in python.
+Pandas data structures are also easily convertable into numpy arrays which are then very compatible with modern day libraries such as **Tensorflow**.

     Experience with Theano, Torch, Caffe, Tensorflow, Leaf or Autumn.